MicrosoftDocs/semantic-kernel-docs/semantic-kernel/enterprise-readiness/observability/index.md

     ![Metrics](../../media/telemetry-metrics-overview-app-insights.png)
 - **Tracing**: Semantic Kernel supports distributed tracing.
 You can track activities across different services and within Semantic Kernel.
     ![Complete end-to-end transaction of a request](../../media/telemetry-trace-overview-app-insights.png)

+## TODO: Add more details about the observability features in Semantic Kernel

+Like the logs, spans created, and metrics by languages.

 ## OpenTelemetry Semantic Convention